ic4j/samples/IC4JSwiftSample/README.md

 ### Deploy locally

-Note: Local Dfinity SDK does not properly signs response of this document, so to run it, uncomment setVerify(false) in [Main.java](src/main/java/org/ic4j/samples/swift/Main.java)
 Canister source code is in [motoko directory](/src/motoko).
 To install the sample canister run dfx deploy command in this directory.

 ```
 dfx deploy
 ```

 Modify [application.properties](src/main/resources/application.properties) file to set canister location and id.